slimouGit/esa-5/README.md

 # esa-5
- Aufgabe: repository for my TicTacToe game
+ Aufgabe: generate repository for my TicTacToe game and do some funny things